YuhaoAlex/Analyzing-With-Tableau/Startup Expansion Analytics/README.md

 #Topic 1:

-For new startup comapny, WeWashYouSleep, whcih already has s presence in 140 locations and recently opended stores in 10 new cities, which are seperated into two reigions.
+For new startup company, WeWashYouSleep, which already has s presence in 140 locations and recently opened stores in 10 new cities, which are separated into two regions.

 Analytics tasks: